asonnellini/Docker-Image-YOLO-V4-for-AWS/README.md

 Have you tried to install YOLO V4 on your laptop enabling GPU computation?

-If yes, I think you may have faced some challenge in terms of dependencies and amount of Disk space.
+If yes, I think you may have faced some challenges in terms of dependencies and amount of Disk space.

 In this repository I briefly show how to create a docker image having YOLO V4 that can run on an AWS Px EC2.
 From now on, having access to YOLO V4 will be as easy as running a Docker image.